NVIDIA/aistore/docs/bucket.md

 ![](images/query_high.png)

-*(Proxy combines and sorts the outputs returned from targets)*
+*(Proxy combines and sorts the outputs returned by all targets)*

-When target receives a request from the proxy, it then traverses disks applying the filters and selections on each of the object.
+When a target receives a request from the proxy, it traverses disks applying the specified filters and selections.

 ![](images/query_target.png)

-*(Objects marked as green pass all the filtering and selection whereas objects marked red don't)*
+*(Objects marked green supposedly pass all the filtering and selection, whereas red objects - do not)*

 ### Query Options